Are you interested in selling Medicare Advantage plans successfully?

 Now, not all Advantage plans are HMOs.
 Some of them are PPOs, but it’s still a network based product, so I still have to do my homework.

-So if we’re going to go the Medicare Supplement route then I don’t have to check networks, it makes it a little bit easier, but I still have to check medications on both options.
-I’ve got to make sure if I’m going to recommend just a prescription drug plan that I check and make sure that they’re covered.
+If we’re going to go the Medicare Supplement route then I don’t have to check networks, it makes it a little bit easier.

 They may throw some off question, and I respond, “If it’s not in the book, I’m not going to give an answer because I don’t want to tell you something that might not be true and get in trouble for it later.”